 Unlike Royal Ascot, there is no official dress code for Wimbledon spectators.
 The only exception is if you are lucky enough to be invited to the Royal Box, where gentlemen have to wear a jacket and tie and ladies are in formal day dress.

 The Wimbledon etiquette guidelines advise against ripped denim, dirty trainers and sports attire while T-shirts with political slogans or personal brands are not permitted.
 Big hats are not allowed either, as they could block the view for other fans.
+This year, ticket-holders are also required to wear face masks when moving around the venue although they can be removed when seated.

 It is a different story for the players, who have to adhere to the famous ‘all white’ dress code.
 In fact, the rules are so strict that the referee can force players to change or face disqualification if they fail to comply.